muratk5n/thirdwave/en/README.md

 ---

-They produce the neutral fuels by mixing in carbon into a clean fuel, turning it into synthetic fossil fuel which existing engines are prepared for.
+They produce the neutral fuels by mixing in carbon into a clean fuel, turning it into synthetic fossil fuel, since it is fossil existing engines are already prepared for it.
 If the carbon is captured "from the air" then putting it back through combustion would not change the overall budget, voila.

 Cant say I'm crazy about the approach, creates a path too easy to cheat.
 Remember Volkswagen, a world famous company, w production at